- Accounting in Poland

 VAT in international trade - supply of goods

-Taxpayers selling goods to buyers in EU states may apply the 0% VAT rate as part of the intra-community acquisitions of goods.
+Taxpayers selling goods to taxpayers registered for VAT in EU states may apply the 0% VAT rate as part of the intra-community supply of goods.

 VAT in international trade - provision of services

-In the case of cross-border services, a VAT obligation in Poland may arise if the place of taxation of a transaction, agreed in accordance with the VAT Act, is Poland.
+In the case of cross-border services, a VAT obligation in Poland may arise if the place of taxation of a transaction in accordance with the VAT Act, is Poland.